The research of Olga Hawn lies at the intersection of strategy and organization theory, business and society.

 Other interests include international expansion of multinationals from emerging markets, such as how firms from BRICS can succeed in cross-border M&As and overcome the negative perceptions caused by their origin as well as the role of business incubators in emerging markets.

 Dr. Hawn’s teaching interests include strategy, global strategy and emerging markets, non-market strategy, corporate sustainability and responsibility.
 An award-winning teacher at UNC Kenan-Flagler, she received honorable mentions for the 2015 and 2016 Page Prize for Excellence in Sustainability Business Education for her MBA and PhD courses in sustainability strategy.

 Her research has been published in the Academy of Management Review, Strategic Management Journal, Academy of Management Journal and Research Policy.

 The Academy of Management’s Organizations and the Natural Environment (ONE) division awarded her the “ONE Emerging Scholar Award” in 2018.
 The Alliance for Research on Corporate Sustainability (ARCS) honored her with annual conference outstanding paper awards in 2014, 2015 and 2016.
 She was a finalist for the Haynes Prize for the “Most Promising Scholar Under 40” from the Academy of International Business in 2014.
 The Social Issues in Management Division of the Academy of Management gave her the best paper award in 2012.

-She received her PhD from Duke, a master’s degree in management research from Saïd Business School at Oxford University, and a master’s degree in international business and a BA in economics from the Plekhanov Russian University of Economics.
+She received her PhD from Duke University, a master’s degree in management research from Saïd Business School at Oxford University, and a master’s degree in international business and a BA in economics from the Plekhanov Russian University of Economics.